AND THE TWO SHALL BECOME ONE FLESH; so they are no longer two, but one flesh.

 (a) One flesh.
 There joining together of a man and a woman into one flesh or body has both a physical aspect (see 1 Cor.
 6:16), and a spiritual aspect (1 Cor.
 6:17).

 (b) They are no longer two, but one.
 When a man and a woman come together in marriage, they create something new – a marital union (Gen. 2:24).
-This union symbolizes the unity the believers have with the Lord (Eph.
+This union symbolizes the unity the believers have with the Lord (see entry for Eph.
 5:32).

 As He was setting out on a journey, a man ran up to Him and knelt before Him, and asked Him, “Good Teacher, what shall I do to inherit eternal life?”

 (a) What shall I do to inherit eternal life?
 There is nothing you can do to inherit eternal life – it’s an inheritance.
 You only get it when someone dies, and Someone did.

 Like the rich man, some people are confused about salvation.
 They think that if they are basically good people, God will have to admit them into his kingdom.
 Such people are truly lost for they are relying on their self-righteousness.
 Salvation comes to us by grace, like an inheritance or gift.
 You cannot earn it.
 You can only receive it by faith (Eph.
 2:8).

 In Christ we are heirs of salvation (Heb.
 1:14), heirs of eternal life (Matt.
 19:29, Mark 10:17, Eph.
 1:14, Tit.
 3:7), and heirs of blessed and gracious life (Eph.
 1:3, 1 Pet.
 3:7, 9).
 See entry for Inheritance.